TWoolhouse/lboroCW-Trelno/design/report.md

 # Requirements

-Requirements are taken from the client specification letter unless stated otherwise.
+Requirements are taken from the client specification letter unless stated otherwise by a footnote.

 <!-- FOOT NOTE NUMBERS HERE DO NOT MATCH THE ONES IN THE EXPORTED PDF -->